Our Commitment to Care

 Our dedicated Care Teams focus on some of our local sustainability challenges that align with our overarching sustainability strategy.
 These includes building community resilience, how we reduce our waste to landfill, and how we contribute to the regeneration of our sites and local environments.

-Some of our recent initiatives
+Our recent initiatives

-• Ensuring our Luge carts don’t end up in landfill is a key priority, with many sites utilising the track curbing made from repurposed Luge carts.
+Ensuring our Luge carts don’t end up in landfill is a key priority, with many sites utilising the track curbing made from repurposed Luge carts.
 A new partnership with innovation company Magorium in Singapore has seen 164 old Luge carts turned into 800kg of NEWBitumen©, which has been used to pave a new road on Sentosa Island.
-That’s less recyclable plastic going to landfill, one Luge cart at a time!
+That’s less recyclable plastic going to landfill, one Luge cart at a time! - Inclusivity

-Our Certifications
+Our certifications

 We seek out key certifications locally and internationally that support our commitment to care and ensure we are delivering our guest experience to a high standard.